Greetings ICSD families,

-Registration for Spring JV and Varsity Sports will begins February 4th.
+Registration for Spring JV and Varsity Sports will begin February 4th.
 Spring 2019 JV and Varsity Sports begin March 4th.
 Please plan accordingly.
 Any student interested in participating in a Spring sport is expected to be present for try-outs.
 Try-outs are Monday, March 4th-Friday March 8th.
 Modified Sports begin March 25th.
-More information to follow.
+Registration for Modified Sports begin February 25th.

 Congratulations on making the decision to participate in the Ithaca City School District Athletic Program.
 ICSD is a New York State Class AA/A athletic program that competes in the Southern Tier Athletic Association within Section 4 Athletics.